izabelaguiar/midd_networks/README.md

 Any announcements will be posted below and emailed to you.

 ## Annoucements
+### January 13 | Agenda Updated and Notes Uploaded
+I've updated the Agenda and Syllabus to reflect the sections of the textbook we covered this week.
+I've also uploaded two additional notes files, `Adj_mats.pdf` and `Centrality_measures.pdf`.
+I incorrectly wrote down the definition of closeness centrality for connected graphs yesterday: it's been corrected in this pdf.
+The definition for disconnected graphs, although unintuitive, was correct (phew!).
+Have a lovely long weekend and I'll see you all Tuesday.
 ### January 10 | HW 1 Uploaded
 Homework 1 is uploaded to the GitHub Homework folder.
 It is due January 17.